TMSDMAP/TMSDMAP.github.io/_posts/2025-02-13-cloud-deploy.md

    ```

-## Step 2: Deploy the production-stack
+## Step 2: Deploy the production stack with two vLLM instances and a router
 Now you have everything needed, it is time to deploy production-stack!

 First create a yaml file as shown below.
 Be sure to include your model name, model url, replica-count, and vLLM configurations in the file.
 Note that the pvcStorage needs be be bigger than the model size.